publiclab/plots2/doc/GCI_MENTOR_GUIDELINES.md

 To be a GCI mentor at Public labs, there are some prerequisites that we expect you to follow before we can invite you to be a mentor :

-1. Solve a [first-timers issue](https://code.publiclab.org/).
+1. Solve a [fto issue](https://code.publiclab.org/).
 Provide the link to the first timer issue's pull request (PR) once it's merged.

 2. Solve a [help-wanted issue](https://github.com/publiclab/plots2/labels/help-wanted).
 Help wanted issues are issues which are not labelled as `gci-candidate` neither as `fto-candidate` nor as `first-timer-only`.
 Provide link to such issues' merged PR.